cockroachlabs/workshop_labs/lab2_student_instructions_geo.md

 AND city = 'seattle';

 SELECT locality, rides.*
-FORM rides, [show locality] AS OF SYSTEM TIME INTERVAL '-10s' WHERE id = 'c71d6063-1726-4000-8000-00000005ef20'
+FROM rides, [show locality] AS OF SYSTEM TIME INTERVAL '-10s' WHERE id = 'c71d6063-1726-4000-8000-00000005ef20'
 AND city = 'paris';
 ```